44 years - AirGraver History

 variety of different-sized hand pieces.

-5. I eventually discovered and patented a way to adjust the stroke by moving the nose in and out with a
+5. Away to adjust the stroke by moving the nose in and out with a

-ring around the body, while simultaneously adjusting (tuning) the exhaust.
+ring around the body, while simultaneously adjusting (tuning) the exhaust was an

 Synchronizing the two made the tool run well throughout the stroke range,